Our ears produce wax in order to protect the ear canal from water and infection.

 Watch for the symptoms

-Because hydrogen peroxide is the primary component in many eardrops solutions, people often try just to pour peroxide in ear instead .
+Because hydrogen peroxide is the primary component in many eardrops solutions, people often try just to pour peroxide in the ear instead 4.

 But before you opt for such treatment at home, you should pay attention to your symptoms.